keboola/developers-docs/cli/structure/index.md

 ## Variables

-[Variables](https://help.keboola.com/transformations/variables/#variables) directory in addition to standard configuration layout contains directory `values`.
+The [variables](https://help.keboola.com/transformations/variables/#variables) directory in addition to the standard configuration layout contains the directory `values`.

 Let's say you have these two variables in your transformation:

 {: .image-popup}
 ![Screenshot -- Variables in the UI](/cli/structure/variables-ui.jpg)

-When you [pull](/cli/commands/pull/) them to the local directory it will look like this:
+When you [pull](/cli/commands/pull/) them to the local directory, it will look like this:

 {: .image-popup}
 ![Screenshot -- Configuration directory with the variables](/cli/structure/variables-directory.jpg)